otto-de/jlineup/README.md

 ## Example

-Let's take this little example [config](docs/CONFIGURATION.md) for a check of two paths on otto.de during a deployment:
+Let's take this little example [config](docs/CONFIGURATION.md) for a check of otto.de during a deployment:

 ```json
 {